top of page

 • We love our families, breathe the same air, eat, sleep, travel, dream.

-• Whether selling kimonos or maple pancakes, leading a tour to yet another temple, explaining the workings of a gallery or restaurant, or ushering a group through a private home, our hosts have smiled, bowed, offered beverages, shared a slice of life.
+• Whether selling kimonos or maple pancakes, leading a tour to another temple, explaining the workings of a gallery or restaurant, or ushering a group through a private home, our hosts smile, bow, offer beverages, share a slice of life.

 Paolo from the Philippines with Cookie on the Celebrity cruise ship Millennium